afeins19/obsdian/classNotes/Research/reads/TimeLLM/Janghoon Questions.md

 ##### Prototypes
 These are essentially representations of data in the latent space which is derived from the input tokens.
 This is how the model condenses the "knowledge" it gains from the input data.
 The latent space contains some kinds of abstractions to map terms with similar semantics together into the same prototype?
 ![[Pasted image 20241001225039.png]]

-# Try to find out how outputs with each patch are used for a long sequence to find the output for a long sequence.
-Did it take majority decision or averaging from each output?

-if we have a long sequence of input data (many time steps), is the output of the patching operation pushed through an averaging function or a majority vote from patches used?

-In my understanding, they don't really seem to use either method.
-Instead the section called *patch reprogramming* states that it uses its concept of **reprogramming**.
-Using the Query, Key, and Value Matrices the model will assign importance to the inputs based on operations on these objects **(QNOTE TO SELF - STUDY UP ON THESE CONCEPTS)**

 # Try to understand the multi-head attention.
 What are Q, K, and V?